Boomika162004/Trump-Social-Network-Analysis/README.md

-**Trump Social Network Analysis (SNA)**
+📌 Trump Social Network Analysis (SNA)

-This project analyzes the social network of Donald J. Trump using advanced Social Network Analysis (SNA) techniques.
-It explores how individuals are connected, identifies key influencers, and uncovers hidden community structures within the network using centrality metrics and community detection algorithms.
+This repository contains the complete Social Network Analysis (SNA) project on the social connections of Donald J. Trump, exploring influence patterns, structural behavior, and community formation using Python, NetworkX, and Power BI.

-**🚀 Project Overview**
+🧠 Project Overview

-The network is constructed using node and edge data representing Trump’s social and political connections.
-Using Python and NetworkX, various metrics and algorithms are applied to better understand influence patterns, structural relationships, and community clusters.
+This project performs a deep analysis of Trump’s social connections by applying:

+Centrality Metrics

+Community Detection Algorithms

+Ego Network Visualizations

+Structural Properties

+The study reveals a hub-and-spoke network, where Donald Trump is the central influencer connected to multiple independent clusters.

-**🧠 Key Features**
+⭐ Key Features
 Centrality Metrics

 Degree Centrality